-This may show as anxiety, withdrawal, refusal, meltdowns, frustration, aggression, and low self-esteem.
+This may show as anxiety, withdrawal, refusal, meltdowns, frustration, aggression and low self-esteem.
 I’m sure you recognise these signs of distress.
 Often labelled as bad behaviour or mental health issues, they relate to immaturity and are not under the child’s control.

 Other issues show as difficulties with co-ordination, learning to communicate, reading, writing, attention, being still, perseverence, making friends, showing empathy, coping with the school environment.
 In fact, any feature of an immature brain.

 Teacher’s stress levels are increasing.
 Help them to help their children.
 The whole class can benefit.

 Q: How is EBO different?